Units using capacity above represent kWDC.

 Technology Description: This scenario assumes 40% labor and hardware BOS cost improvements through automation and preassembly of racking, mounting, and wiring efficiencies.
 It also assumes a switch in deployments to be a standard feature of the construction of a house or a normally scheduled reroofing event (e.g., new construction or reroofing).

-For the 2022 ATB, commercial PV systems are modeled for a 200-kWDC, flat-roof-mounted system with a 1.15 DC-to-AC ratio, or inverter loading ratio (ILR) (Ramasamy et al., 2021).
-Flat-plate PV can utilize direct and indirect insolation, so PV modules need not directly face and track incident radiation.
-The county-level capacity factors are calculated for specific locations, which are based on representative agents selected in the Distributed Generation Market Demand Model (dGen) 2020 Standard Scenarios agent database (Sigrin et al., 2016).
-At each location, various tilt/azimuth combinations were evaluated, and the optimal combination was chosen for modeling.
+For the 2023 ATB, residential PV systems are modeled for a 7.9-kWDC, fixed tilt, roof-mounted system with a 1.21 DC-to-AC ratio, or inverter loading ratio (ILR) (Ramasamy et al., 2022).
+Flat-plate PV can use direct or indirect insolation, so PV modules need not directly face and track incident radiation.
+The county-level capacity factors are calculated for specific locations, which are based on representative agents selected in the dGen 2020 Standard Scenarios agent database (Sigrin et al., 2016).
+At each location, various tilt/azimuth combinations are evaluated, and the optimal combination is chosen for modeling.
 The ability to use direct and indirect insolation gives rooftop PV systems a broad geographical application.
-A study of rooftop PV technical potential (Gagnon et al., 2016) estimated as much as 731 GW (926 TWh/yr) of potential exists for small buildings (< 5,000 m2 footprint) and 386 GW (506 TWh/yr) exists for medium (5,000–25,000 m2) and large buildings (> 25,000 m2).

 This section describes the methodology to develop assumptions for CAPEX, O&M, and capacity factor.
 For standardized assumptions, see regional cost variation, materials cost index, scale of industry, policies and regulations, and inflation.
 The PV-specific and standardized assumptions for labor cost differ; the PV analysis assumes use of nonunion labor only.

 Currently, CAPEX—not levelized cost of energy (LCOE)—is the most common metric for PV cost.
 Because of different assumptions in long-term incentives, system location and production characteristics, and cost of capital, LCOE can be confusing and often noncomparable for different estimates.
-Though CAPEX also has many assumptions and interpretations, it involves fewer variables to manage.
-Therefore, PV projections in the 2022 ATB are driven entirely by plant and operational cost improvements.
+Though CAPEX also has many assumptions and interpretations, managing it involves fewer variables.
+Therefore, PV projections in the 2023 ATB are driven entirely by upfront and operating cost improvements.

 Capital Expenditures (CAPEX)

 Definition: Capital expenditures (CAPEX) are expenditures required to achieve commercial operation in a given year.
-For commercial PV, CAPEX is modeled for only a host-owned business model with access to debt.
+For residential PV, this is modeled for only a host-owned business model.

-For the 2022 ATB—and based on data (EIA, 2016) and the National Renewable Energy Laboratory (NREL) PV cost model (Ramasamy et al., 2021)—the distributed PV plant envelope is defined to include items noted in the table (Components of CAPEX) below.
+For the 2023 ATB—and based on the NREL PV cost model (Ramasamy et al., 2022)—the residential PV envelope is defined to include items noted in the Components of CAPEX table below.

-Reported and benchmark prices can differ for a variety of reasons, as outlined by Barbose and Darghouth (Barbose et al., 2019) and Bolinger, Seel, and Robson (Bolinger et al., 2019), and (Ramasamy et al., 2022), including:
+Reported and benchmark prices can differ for a variety of reasons, as outlined by Barbose and Darghouth (Barbose et al., 2019), Bolinger, Seel, and Robson (Bolinger et al., 2019), and (Ramasamy et al., 2022), including:

-- Timing-related issues (e.g., the time between contract completion and project placement in service may vary)
+- Timing-Related Issues: For example, the time between contract completion and project placement in service may vary.

-- Variations over time in the size, technology, installer margin, and design of systems installed in a given year
+- System Variations: The size, technology, installer margin, and design of systems installed in a given year vary over time.

 - Cost Categories: There are variations in which cost categories are included in CAPEX (e.g., financing costs and initial O&M expenses).

 The Base Year CAPEX estimates should tend toward the low end of observed cost, because no regional impacts are included.
 These effects are represented in the historical market data.

-Future Years: Projections of 2030 commercial PV plant CAPEX are based on bottom-up cost modeling, with 2021 values from (Ramasamy et al., 2021) and a straight-line change in price in the intermediate years between 2021 and 2030.
+Future Years: Projections of 2035 residential PV system CAPEX are based on bottom-up cost modeling, with 2022 values from (Ramasamy et al., 2022) and a straight-line change in price in the intermediate years between 2022 and 2035.
 The system design and price changes made in the models are summarized and described in the Summary of Technology Innovations by Scenario table.
-See below for the details of changes to components of system price in the different ATB scenarios.
+See Cost Details by Scenario below for the details of changes to components of system price in the different ATB scenarios.

-We compare the ATB CAPEX scenarios over time to projections from four sources, adjusted for inflation.
+We compare the CAPEX scenarios over time to three analyst projections, adjusted for inflation.
 The median of those projections is displayed in the figure below through 2030.
-The 2022 ATB CAPEX projections are in line with the other projections through 2030, with the exception of the analysts' maximum projection, which starts at a much higher CAPEX.
-Two of the four analyst projections do not go beyond 2030, so data points with which to compare the ATB projections are limited; however, the Advanced Scenario is in line with the minimum analyst projection in 2050.
+The 2023 ATB CAPEX projections are bracketed by the other projections through 2030.
+Only one of the analyst projections reaches 2050, so data points with which to compare the ATB projections are limited; however, the Conservative Scenario is in-line with the single analyst projection in 2050.

 Use the following table to view the components of CAPEX.